BestTimesToVisit.com Logo

 attraction

-Step into the beautifully preserved traditional Thai homes of the American entrepreneur who revitalized the Thai silk industry.
-Wander through lush gardens and admire the exquisite art and antiques, gaining insight into a fascinating chapter of Thai history.
-Visit on a weekday morning to avoid crowds and fully appreciate the tranquility.
+Step into the serene oasis of the Jim Thompson House, a beautifully preserved traditional Thai house that was once the home of the American entrepreneur who revived the Thai silk industry.
+Wander through lush gardens and admire the exquisite art and antiques, gaining insight into a fascinating chapter of Bangkok's history.
+Visit on a weekday morning to avoid crowds.

 shopping